linebender/linebender.github.io/content/blog/2025-06-06-a-plan-for-simd.md

 One topic I didn’t cover in my blog post is RVV and SVE, which are pretty marginal these days but will become more important.
 There are some pretty big challenges, and for the most part we’re blocked on Rust support for the intrinsics.
+There is work in this direction, including a [project goal](https://rust-lang.github.io/rust-project-goals/2025h1/arm-sve-sme.html) and an [RFC for sized traits](https://github.com/rust-lang/rfcs/pull/3729).

 Taking a longer view, I think there are two modes for “scalable vector” SIMD.
 One is to generate asm which operates correctly no matter the SIMD width.